10 Myths about life insurance debunked

 Read our guide for more information on how life insurance pay-outs work.

-Our life insurance starts from £6 a month, which is equivalent to about 20p a day.
-You can also save money by paying your premiums annually.
+Our life insurance starts from £6 a month, depending on your needs and circumstances, which is equivalent to about 20p a day.

 Life insurance pay-outs are exempt from income or capital gains tax.